dyanabutler/writing-samples/README.md

-# Who Am I
+# Who Am I?
-A professional technologist and writer.
+A technologist and writer.

 I find passion in creating engaging content by developing unique story angles, conducting research, interviewing sources, and optimizing content for SEO

-## What's In Here
+## What's In Here?
 This repository contains documents that I cycle through in order to demonstrate the quality and breadth of work I can deliver to my clients.

 ## Current Samples